lmills724/Package-Pricing-Mission-Hospital-Project/README.md

 This model aims to optimize pricing strategies for healthcare providers, improve financial transparency for patients, and overall improve efficiency of the healthcare system through data-driven decisions.

 ### What is package pricing?
-**Package Pricing:** offers patients a bundled quote for an episode of care.
+**Package Pricing** offers patients a bundled quote for an episode of care.

 ---